-Flu season has arrived while coronavirus disease 2019 (COVID-19) is still circulating widely in our communities.
-People living with HIV are at high risk of serious influenza-related complications.
-Getting the flu vaccine - both for people living with HIV and for healthcare providers - is our best protection against the flu, as demonstrated in multiple clinical studies.
-During the COVID-19-pandemic, influenza vaccination is even more crucial, as we all work to decrease acute illnesses in our community and decrease stress to our healthcare system.
+Flu season has arrived while COVID-19 is still circulating in our communities.
+People with HIV are at high risk of serious influenza-related complications.
+Getting the flu vaccine - both for people with HIV and for healthcare providers - is our best protection against the flu, as demonstrated in multiple clinical studies.
+The COVID-19 vaccine and flu vaccine can also be coadministered at the same visit.
+Ensuring that both of these vaccines are up to date for people with HIV is critical, as we all work to decrease acute illnesses in our community and decrease stress to our healthcare system.